 According to a statement in Rowing from Chair of Selectors Liz Lorrimer, “The remaining squad members were invited to continue keep training, principally n sculling boats under the overall direction of Mike Spracklen [men’s sculling squad coach] until the April Assessment Weekend when the final selections for the summer will be made.
 Lin Clark and Beryl Mitchell will also be assessed by the Selectors at this weekend.

 The ‘challenger’ four

 Jean and Julia’s pair was obviously in a fairly difficult situation from the moment it was announced, given that Lin and Beryl were already training in a pair and had represented GB for the previous two years in that boat class.
 They were given the option of continuing in the squad as a ‘spare pair’ which might have meant they raced as a second GB crew at some of the early season international regattas.
-Jean turned this offer down and instead joined up with three other former internationals who had not been selected – Clare Bayles (née Grove), Yvonne Earl, Chris Grimes – to form a separate four.
+Feeling that the selection of the four was not being made purely on boat-moving ability, Jean turned this offer down and instead joined up with three other former internationals who had not been selected – Clare Bayles (née Grove), Yvonne Earl, Chris Grimes – to form a separate four.
 Clare explains, “We actually set up a four against the squad four.
 We couldn’t get a boat so we went up to Thames Tradesmen and they gave us a boat and as a result we changed our membership to TTRC.”
 They were coached by Tim Bramfitt.

 Nottingham training weekend (11-12 March 1978)